-It is known that mid-IR color selection is efficient at separating AGNs from other galaxies or stars because the spectral energy distributions of these types are substantially different from each other (Laurent et al. 2000; Lacy et al. 2004; Trichas et al. 2010; Kalfountzou et al. 2011).
-Based on these characteristics, Lacy et al. (2004) and Stern et al. (2005) introduced a mid-IR color cut to separate AGNs using the Spitzer Surveying the Agents of a Galaxy's Evolution (SAGE; Meixner et al. 2006) catalog.
-Kozłowski & Kochanek (2009, hereinafter KK09) employed the mid-IR color cut and selected about 5000 AGN candidates from the Spitzer SAGE catalog.
+It is known that mid-IR color selection is efficient at separating AGNs from other galaxies or stars because the spectral energy distributions of these types are substantially different from each other (Laurent et al. 2000; Lacy et al. 2004; Trichas et al. 2010; Kalfountzou et al. 2010).
+Based on these characteristics, Lacy et al. (2004) and Stern et al. (2005) introduced a mid-IR color cut to separate AGNs using the the Spitzer SAGE (Surveying the Agents of a Galaxy's Evolution; Meixner et al. 2006) catalog.
+Kozłowski & Kochanek (2009) (hereinafter KK09) employed the mid-IR color cut and selected about 5,000 AGN candidates from the Spitzer SAGE catalog.
 KK09 also confirmed that the mid-IR color cut successfully identified most of the known QSOs in the SAGE footprints.

-To check whether our candidates are inside the mid-IR selection cut that KK09 used, we crossmatched them with the Spitzer SAGE LMC catalog containing six million mid-IR objects and found 1239 counterparts.
+To check whether our candidates are inside the mid-IR selection cut that KK09 used, we crossmatched them with the Spitzer SAGE LMC catalog containing 6 million mid-IR objects and found 1,239 counterparts.
 We first searched the nearest SAGE source from each of the candidates within a 1" search radius.
-In order to minimize false crossmatchings, we defined the source as a counterpart only if no other Spitzer sources exist within a 3" radius from the candidate.
+In order to minimize false crossmatchings, we defined the source as a counterpart only if there exist no other Spitzer sources within a 3" radius from the candidate.